 In addition to signing up on the organ donor registry for end-of-life donations, you might also consider making a living donation.
 Qualifying donors can donate a kidney or a portion of their lung or liver and typically live long, healthy lives after the donation.

 A living donor usually donates to a close family member or friend.
-However, many people choose to make anonymous living donations, often known as “altruistic living donations.”
+However, many people make anonymous living donations, often called “altruistic living donations.”

 What Is the Process for Donating an Organ?